danielholmes/coc-base-analyser/README.md

  - clarify AQ range - see iphoto screenshot of greg raid. possibly shown on ppetes war base

- - trap access (if leadership go for it) - new, dedicated credentials of own

- - include obstacles? affect some rules such as empty space analysis within base

  - TH11 rendering - new levels and warden + eagle
  - maintenance mode for site - different runRoute if connection to game unavailable